 Are There Other Drugs That Can Prevent Breast Cancer?

-Another SERM drug, Evista, used to prevent osteoporosis, is similar to tamoxifen and has been shown to prevent breast cancer in high risk women, but with fewer side effects.
+Another SERM drug, raloxifene (Evista), used to prevent osteoporosis, is similar to tamoxifen and has been shown to prevent breast cancer in high risk women, but with fewer side effects.
 It has also been approved by the FDA for breast cancer prevention.

-Fareston is another SERM.
+Fareston is another SERM but is not used to prevent breast cancer.
 Like tamoxifen, it blocks certain effects of estrogen and is used as a treatment for advanced breast cancer in postmenopausal women.